BharathxD/System-Design/Real World Systems/Design a Image Sharing Platform/README.md

 | email |
 | hash  |

-- We will add a new column at the coming section
-- Hash is derivable right?
-Yes it is but look at the first query given below
+We'll be adding a new column in the upcoming section.
+But why do we need the 'hash' column?
+Let's examine the first query below.

 | Photos    |
 | --------- |